waleeedkhalid/SmartSchedule/README.md

-# SmartSchedule - Course Scheduling System
+# SmartSchedule - SWE Department Course Scheduling System

-SmartSchedule is a modern web application for managing course schedules, faculty assignments, and student preferences in an academic institution.
+SmartSchedule is a modern web application for managing course schedules, faculty assignments, and student preferences **specifically for the Software Engineering (SWE) Department**.
 This application is built with Next.js 15, TypeScript, and TailwindCSS.

+## Important Scope Note

+**This system is designed exclusively for the Software Engineering (SWE) department:**

+- ✅ Manages SWE courses only (SWE211, SWE312, SWE314, etc.)
+- ✅ Handles SWE faculty assignments and teaching loads
+- ✅ Manages SWE student preferences and schedules
+- ❌ Cannot schedule or manage courses from other departments (CSC, MATH, etc.)
+- ❌ Non-SWE courses are treated as external dependencies only

+For non-SWE courses, the system only tracks them as external course offerings that SWE students may take, but does not manage their scheduling.

 ## Features

-- **Role-based Access Control**: Three main user roles - Students, Faculty, and Committee Members
+- **Role-based Access Control**: Five main user roles - Scheduling Committee, Teaching Load Committee, Faculty, Students, and Registrar
-- **Student Portal**: View schedules and submit course preferences
+- **Student Portal**: View schedules and submit SWE elective preferences
-- **Faculty Portal**: Manage availability and view teaching assignments
+- **Faculty Portal**: Manage availability and view SWE teaching assignments
-- **Committee Portal**: Schedule courses and manage academic terms
+- **Committee Portal**: Schedule SWE courses and manage academic terms
-- **AI-Powered Recommendations**: Get smart scheduling suggestions
+- **Teaching Load Management**: Monitor SWE faculty teaching loads and conflicts
+- **Registrar Tools**: Manage irregular students requiring SWE courses
 - **Responsive Design**: Works on desktop and mobile devices

 ## Tech Stack